Marketing of tourism businesses

 The exam consists of a written test and an optional oral exam.
 The written test is composed of a first part multiple choices and a second part composed of two open-ended questions.

-The course deals with the relationship existing between companies and the market from the strategic and the tactical point of view.
-The course presents also the marketing approaches in the hotel business.
+The course deals with the relationship existing between the companies and the market from the strategic and the tactical point of view.
+In particular, the course presents the marketing approaches in the tourism sector.

-General marketing concepts, with particular reference to tourism businesses, are discussed following a theoretical and practical approach.
+General marketing concepts, with particular reference to the various tourism businesses, are discussed following a theoretical and practical approach.

 The expected learning outcomes include:

-- Knowledge and understanding: the ability to make proper use of the terminology and concepts learned during the course;
+- Knowledge and understanding: the ability to make proper use of the terminology and of the concepts learned during the course;

-- Communication skills: ability to interact during lectures and project works in order to develop problem solving skills and discuss the results achieved.
+- Communication skills: ability to interact during the lectures and the project works in order to develop problem solving skills and discuss the results achieved.

 Main subjects will be: